AshishKapoor/sannty-in/data/blog/full-stack-dev.md

 ```
 Note:
 Having basic clarity of things like HTTP, IP, model-based ORMs, Virtualisation, Docker, and K8s.
-Then clarity through Budibase and Supabase with some technicalities of tables and relationships.
-I am super confident I wish to invest my free time into Python land.
-Plus after witnessing you fine-tuning and caching It just makes sense this is the best way forward.
+Then clarity through [Budibase](https://budibase.com/) and [Supabase](https://supabase.com/) with some technicalities of tables and relationships.
+I am super confident to invest my free time into Python land.
+Plus after witnessing my colleague fine-tuning and caching.
+It just makes sense this is the best way forward for me!

-It makes sense statistically as well since JS/Python communities are top communities.
+It makes sense statistically as well.
+Since JS/Python communities are top communities to learn and grow.

 The pros of going through this process that I can see are
 - I might be able to write services on the web.